a-trost/atrostdotcom/src/posts/faster-html-and-css-with-emmet/index.md

 ### Lorem Ipsum

-For the longest time I’d go to google, search for `lorem ipsum` and pull up one of the generators just to get the standard dummy text.
-Emmet takes the command `lorem`and saves you the trouble.
+For the longest time, I’d go to google, search for `lorem ipsum` and pull up one of the generators just to get the standard dummy text.
+Emmet takes the command `lorem` and saves you the trouble.
 `p>lorem`

 ```html